Andrew-Flanagan/epbc-assignment/README.md

         Resulting Behavior
             Search results are not refreshed to clear the filtered results, user has to click the search button to refresh the results.

+        UX note: Not sure if it's a bug, but applying filters does not automatically refresh the results either, user has to click search button to apply filters.

 3. Search pagination appears when only one page of results is available